 The Liberal-National Government are committed to helping individuals and families with cost of living pressures, while supporting business to succeed in our community.
-We have announced a range of rebates and savings that are available through the Service NSW website or by calling 13 77 88.
+We have announced a range of financial and practical measures to support people.

 The Liberal-National Government has ignited the Service NSW cost of living service – a one-stop shop, available in Service NSW centres, online or over the phone that advises families on rebates and concessions that are available for them to claim across government.

 In addition to this service, we have created the opportunity for the people of NSW to find the best energy deal.
 The online “one-click energy switch” service through Service NSW, allows consumers to find and switch to the best alternative energy deals in the market.

 The Liberal-National Government believes that every child deserves a permanent and stable home for life.
 Our Safe Home for Life reforms strengthen the child protection system through a group of reforms including legislative change, new policy and practice, as well as a redesign of how technology is used in child protection.
 We are investing $500 million over four years into the Safe Home for Life program, because we know the outcomes for children are much better when they have a stable and safe home, and we know that the earlier we can get this right for vulnerable children, the better.